yaronkle/ZTE-F601-fw_flashing-patcher/README.md

 The python script backs up the fw_flashing on the device and pushes the patched version instead.

 After the script succeeds it is possible to flash any 6.0.1 version on the device.

+## usage instructions

+zte_fw_flashing.py [optional --file] [optional --host] [optional --ftp_only]

+--file < patched fw_flashing file > if no file given then script will try to find fw_flashing.patched_6.0.10T12 in the current folder

+--host < ip of ZTE box > If no ip is given then script will use 192.168.1.1 as the ip of the ZTE box

+--ftp_only Just push the file using FTP.
+Don't try to re-enable FTP service